Go on a Day Trip to Douro from Porto

 LOOK OUT POINTS

 Douro is a natural wonder in and of itself, so most of the time you will probably be contemplating the views as they reveal themselves along the way.
 One of the most spectacular lookout points is Galafura.
-If you have the opportunity to watch the sunset from there, I promise you it will be unforgettable.
+Sunset views from this spot are particularly unforgettable.

+On June 1st, 1880, they welcomed the first train.
 This beautiful train station is part of the Douro Line.
 Despite being a small train station, it is still worth a visit.
 It played an important role for many years considering there weren’t many ways to get to the region.
-The first train was welcomed on June 1st, 1880.
 It was the main transportation to carry people and goods to and from the Douro region, and it was also very important to the Port wine industry.
 You can see parts of its history on the twenty-five tile panels that depict scenes, landscapes, and customs of the Douro Region.
 They offer beautiful and detailed representations of Douro culture, traditions, and history.

 If you go by car or by train, you will possibly have time to enjoy a cruise on the upper Douro River.
 These are shorter cruises, but allow you to travel even deeper through the valley to discover the Douro in its truly natural and wild beauty.
 We recommend Magnífico Douro, a company that provides river cruises on the traditional and scenic rabelos boats, a unique experience.